saadillahn98/saadillahn98/README.md

 - 👋 Hi, I’m @saadillahn98
-- 👀 I’m interested in Data Engineer and Frontend Developer
+- 👀 I’m interested in Data Engineer
 - 🌱 I’m currently learning Machine Learning and UI/UX Design
 - 💞️ I’m looking to collaborate on Discord : Saadillahn_
 - 📫 How to reach me on email : saadillahnoer@gmail.com